Hisense U7S Pro Review

 Review Hisense U7S Pro Visibility of details in the lights

-The U7S Pro in the tested variant of 65" uses a VA panel and has as many as 960 local dimming zones.
-Thanks to the combination of such a panel (which has a high native contrast) and a large number of zones, the blacks are really very good here.
-In dark scenes, viewed with dim lighting, the effect can even resemble OLED TVs – as beautifully demonstrated by our first test scene from the movie Oblivion.
-Unfortunately, when more small, bright elements appear on a dark background, the local dimming algorithm starts to show its weaknesses.
-The contrast can noticeably drop, and around bright objects, the "halo" effect becomes visible, which is the characteristic glow (called blooming).
-However, this is a natural feature of Mini-LED TVs resulting from the physical limitations of this technology – there will always be fewer dimming zones than independent pixels in an OLED, so it is physically impossible to completely overcome this.
-Interestingly, although the new U7S Pro model has nearly twice as many local dimming zones as last year's U7Q Pro, it has not brought any significant improvement in this aspect in practice.
+The U7S Pro in the 65" variant we tested uses a VA panel and has as many as 960 local dimming zones.
+Thanks to the combination of that panel (i.e., high native contrast) and a large number of zones, blacks here are really very good.
+In dark scenes viewed with the lights slightly on, the effect can even resemble OLED TVs — which our first test scene from the film Oblivion demonstrated brilliantly.
+Unfortunately, when more small bright elements appear on a dark background, the local dimming algorithm starts to show its weaknesses.
+Contrast can then drop noticeably, and a halo effect becomes visible around bright objects, the characteristic glow (so-called blooming).
+This, however, is a natural trait of Mini-LED TVs resulting from the physical limits of the technology.
+The dimming zones, even though numerous, will always be fewer than the independent pixels in an OLED, so it’s physically impossible to completely avoid.
+Interestingly, although the new U7S Pro has nearly twice as many local dimming zones as last year’s U7Q Pro, in practice it brings no significant improvement in this area.

 HISENSE U7S PRO - HDR effect quality